-If you struggle with aching pain, tenderness, or swelling in your foot or ankle, tendonitis might be the culprit.
-At Southwest Foot & Ankle in Durango, Colorado, and Farmington, New Mexico, Nicholas Hugentobler, DO, and his exceptional podiatry team can diagnose and treat tendonitis to reduce pain and give you a better quality of life.
+If you struggle with aching pain, tenderness, or swelling in your foot or ankle, Tendonitis might be the culprit.
+At Southwest Foot & Ankle in Durango, Colorado, Cortez, Colorado and Farmington, New Mexico, Nicholas Hugentobler, DPM, and his exceptional podiatry team can diagnose and treat Tendonitis to reduce pain and give you a better quality of life.

 Tendonitis is irritation or inflammation of a tendon, a fibrous cord that attaches bone to muscles.
 Tendonitis often causes tenderness and pain near the affected joint.
-Common places for tendonitis include your heels, feet, ankles, knees, shoulders, elbows, and wrists.
+Common places for Tendonitis include your heels, feet, ankles, knees, shoulders, elbows, and wrists.
 Treatment with Southwest Foot & Ankle can enhance healing and eliminate pain.

-Common signs and symptoms associated with tendonitis include:
+Common signs and symptoms associated with Tendonitis include:

 If your pain is severe or doesn’t go away with at-home treatments, see Dr. Hugentobler and his team for relief.